-Dr. Yvette Stewart has served 24 years in public education as a classroom teacher, an elementary/middle school administrator, a university professor, state leader, and currently the Director of Elementary Teaching and Learning in Hamilton County Schools, TN.
-Dr. Stewart is a proud alumna of The University of North Carolina at Greensboro, earning her Bachelor’s degree as a North Carolina Teaching Fellow, a Master’s degree as a North Carolina Principal Fellow and her Ed.D.
-Dr. Stewart’s reputation as an educational leader earned her the NC State Superintendent’s Performance Excellence Award.
-She actively serves on several advisory boards and councils that advocate on behalf of public education and school reform.
+Dr. Yvette Stewart has served over 24 years in public education as a classroom teacher, an elementary/middle school administrator, a university professor, state leader, and is currently the Director of Elementary Teaching and Learning and K-12 Literacy in Hamilton County Schools, TN.
+Dr. Stewart is a proud alumna of The University of North Carolina at Greensboro, earning her Bachelor’s degree as a North Carolina Teaching Fellow, a Master’s degree as a North Carolina Principal Fellow, her Ed.S and Ed.D.
+Dr. Stewart’s reputation as an educational leader earned her the NC State Superintendent’s Performance Excellence Award, she speaks professionally across the country and actively serves on several advisory boards and councils that advocate on behalf of public education and school reform.

 A few notes from Yvette:

 “I am happy to speak with you about how Hamilton County Schools, TN began its journey with high-quality curriculum materials through our literacy adoption (during a pandemic!)
 We have had a tremendous number of “lessons learned” and have put some great supports in place that we believe are #gamechangers.